coleifer/peewee/docs/peewee/recipes.rst

 The form above returns a flat result set.
-To attach each user's top *N* tweets to the user object instead, use :meth:`~ModelSelect.with_related` with a per-parent limit; it builds an equivalent ranked CTE internally:
+To attach each user's top *N* tweets to the user object instead, use :meth:`~ModelSelect.with_related` with a per-parent limit.
+It builds an equivalent ranked CTE internally:

 .. code-block:: python